tanishqmanuja/apkmirror-downloader/.github/README.md

 [![Downloads][downloads-shield]][downloads-url]
 [![NPM Version][npm-shield]][npm-url]
-![GitHub Workflow Status][build-status-shield]
+![GitHub Workflow Status][ci-status-shield]
 [![Language][language-shield]][language-url]
 [![License][license-shield]][license-url]

 APKMD is a CLI tool that allows you to download APKs from Apkmirror.
-This repo also provides a npm package [apkmirror-downloader](https://www.npmjs.com/package/apkmirror-downloader) that allows you to download APKs from APKMirror programatically.
+This repo also provides a npm package [apkmirror-downloader](https://www.npmjs.com/package/apkmirror-downloader) that allows you to do the same programatically.

 ## 🚀 Install